 This show is based on the incredible success of Elena Ferrante’s Neapolitan Novels.
 It takes its title from the first book, My Brilliant Friend – one part in a big, bold and beautiful saga that spans decades.

 This is a story about female friendship through the lifetime of two girls who turn into women.
 And along the way, encounter all the exciting, painful, difficult and joyful things life has to offer.
-This is a show you can watch and rewatch without tiring of it.
-There will always be something new, something you hadn’t noticed before.

 The language of L’Amica Geniale can at times be fairly complicated.
 But you’ll find that as the plot progresses, you won’t be able to stop watching.